Hidden-Gem-Music/Hidden-Gem-Music/hidden-gem-music-app/Documentation/routing-state-and-navigation.md

 - country-sensitive screens keep both `year` and `country` in sync
 - active-route params are updated through `CommonActions.setParams`
 - Discovery default-year behavior is intentionally app-owned so initial Discovery load can use the current product default year without depending on stale route params
+- Country and Hidden Gems headers, breadcrumbs, and document titles should keep a stable full country name while a selected year's API country pool reloads
+- temporary route fallback labels should use known country metadata or ISO/world-map lookup instead of showing `Loading country...` or raw codes such as `AR`

 ## Comparison state rules